Fujifilm X-Pro2 vs Olympus E-M5 II

-The Fujifilm X-Pro2 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were officially introduced, respectively, in January 2016 and February 2015.
-Both the X-Pro2 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Fujifilm X-Pro2 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in January 2016 and February 2015.
+Both the X-Pro2 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a Four Thirds (E-M5 II) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (10 percent) than the Fujifilm X-Pro2.
 Moreover, the E-M5 II is markedly lighter (5 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.